 Freight forwarders are supply chain experts who focus on the logistics and transportation of an international business transaction.

 Freight forwarding companies can contract directly with carriers or utilize a client’s negotiated contract to secure bookings via ocean, air, rail or truck.
-Once a shipment is ready to go, whether it be import or export, the shipper/consignee will send basic details to the freight forwarder, which will then make the booking with the carrier.
+Once a shipment is ready to go, whether import or export, the shipper/consignee will send basic details to the freight forwarder, who will then make the booking with the carrier.

-Freight forwarders advise shippers of estimated freight costs, port charges, costs of special documents, insurance costs and terminal handling fees.
-Freight forwarders can also assist companies with initial pickup (depending on the Incoterm), interim storage and consolidation of freight.
+Freight forwarders advise shippers of estimated freight costs, port charges, costs of particular documents, insurance costs and terminal handling fees.
+Freight forwarders can also assist companies with initial pickup (depending on the Incoterm), interim storage, and freight consolidation.

-The freight forwarder is responsible for a number of export formalities, which in the United States include Schedule B classifications, Shipper’s Letter of Instruction (SLI), Automated Export System (AES) filings, Export Licenses, Foreign Standards and Certifications as well as Denied Party Screenings.
+The freight forwarder is responsible for several export formalities, which in the United States include Schedule B classifications, Shipper’s Letter of Instruction (SLI), Automated Export System (AES) filings, Export Licenses, Foreign Standards and Certifications as well as Denied Party Screenings.

-Customs brokers are international trade experts who are responsible for preparing and clearing a customs entry upon shipment arrival to a port of entry (or technically up to five days before the vessel docks for ocean freight and upon take-off of the final flight into the U.S. for air freight).
+Customs brokers are international trade experts responsible for preparing and clearing a customs entry upon shipment arrival to a port of entry (or technically up to five days before the vessel docks for ocean freight and upon take-off of the final flight into the U.S. for airfreight).